ympek/floodsar/docs/README.md

 From now on, we can run the program with `--cache-only` or `-c` option instead of providing the SAR images directory `-d`, AOI file `-o` and coordinate system `-p`:

-`./floodsar --cache-only --hydro data/levels.csv [other parameters]`
+`./floodsar --cache-only -g data/levels.csv [other parameters]`

 or for 2D algorithm:

-`./floodsar --cache-only --hydro data/levels.csv --algorithm 2D [other parameters]`
+`./floodsar --cache-only -g data/levels.csv --algorithm 2D [other parameters]`

 # Tips, FAQ